jotsirk/dom-kotlin/README.md

 ```bash
   GET http://localhost:8090/dom/game/game-result?taskId={task-id}
 ```
-Replace {task-id} with the actual ID returned when the game was started (you’ll see it in the logs if logging is enabled).
+Replace {task-id} with the actual ID returned when the game was started (you’ll see it in the logs if logging is enabled).\
+If the result is null, that means that a critical failure happened during the solving phase and no status could be set

 There is also a possibility to start a new game when the application is running